-2012 Corporate Goals
+2015 Corporate Goals

-When choosing the Company's corporate goals, the Board of Directors generally aims to create stretch goals set in a manner that will motivate the Company's executives.
-As a result, the Company is expected to achieve objectives that exceed the Board's expectations.
-As an example of the difficulty of achieving the corporate goals set by the Board, in 2011 the Company's achievement of corporate goals resulted in 90 out of 100 possible points on the sliding scale system described below under, "Achievement of 2012 Corporate and Individual Goals".
+When choosing our corporate goals, the Board of Directors generally aims to create stretch goals set in a manner that will motivate our executives.
+As a result, we are expected to achieve objectives that exceed the Board's expectations.
+As an example of the difficulty of achieving the corporate goals set by the Board, in 2015 the Company's achievement of corporate goals resulted in 65 out of 100 possible points on the sliding scale system described below under, "Achievement of 2015 Corporate and Individual Goals".
 Corporate goals for finance are set with specific quantitative targets, while corporate goals for business development and product development have both quantitative and qualitative targets.

-Annual corporate goals are proposed by management, reviewed, modified where appropriate and finally approved by the Board of Directors by no later than the first quarter of the applicable calendar year.
+Typically annual corporate goals are proposed by management, reviewed, modified where appropriate and finally approved by the Board of Directors by no later than the first quarter of the applicable calendar year.
 These corporate goals target the achievement of specific research, clinical, regulatory, operational and administrative milestones within the three corporate departments described above.

-For 2012, the Compensation Committee established the following finance corporate goals:
+For 2015, the Compensation Committee established the following finance corporate goals:

-- maintaining an annual cash burn of \$22 million or less; and - raising additional capital before September 30, 2012.
+- maintaining an annual cash burn of \$15 million or less; and - raising additional capital before December 31, 2015.

-The Company's 2012 business development corporate goal consisted of completing certain partnership activities.
+The Company's 2015 business development goals consisted of:

+completing certain out license activities of our core technology.

-The Compensation Committee also established product development corporate goals for 2012, which included:
+The Compensation Committee also established product development corporate goals for 2015, which included:

-- completing certain analysis for Allovectin[®]; - completing certain manufacturing and related activities for Allovectin®; and - completing certain manufacturing activities for TransVaxTM.
+- completing certain clinical related activities for the Company's HSV-2 clinical trial; - completing certain manufacturing and related activities for ASP0113; and - completing certain new product development objectives.

-2012 Individual Goals
+2015 Individual Goals

 Annual individual goals focus on contributions which facilitate the achievement of the corporate goals and are set during the first quarter of each calendar year.
-Individual goals are proposed by each executive and approved by the Company's Chief Executive Officer (the "CEO").
-The CEO's goals include the corporate goals approved by the Board of Directors.
-In determining CEO compensation, the Board of Directors considers the achieved corporate goals and any other factors that, in the judgment of the Board, contributed to the creation of shareholder value during the prior year.
+Individual goals are proposed by each executive and approved by our CEO.
+The CEO's goals consist entirely of the corporate goals approved by the Board of Directors.
+In determining CEO compensation, the Board of Directors considers the achieved corporate goals and any other factors that, in the judgment of the Board, contributed to the creation of stockholder value during the prior year.

-The 2012 individual goals for the Company's Senior Vice President, Chief Financial Officer and Secretary included:
+The 2015 key individual goals for the Company's Vice President, Vaccine Research included: